Draft 11 – Updated 27 APRIL 2026 (C002/D011)

 If Scout was not to die with them, she needed to get up off the ground.
 Gnolls, she knew, don’t climb well and they don’t do well against archers.
 So she bolted for the safety of the wagons and put one between herself and the Beard.

 The first yelps came from the far side of camp near the outhouse.
 That would be their leader drawing attention to himself, she understood.
-When the humans turned to face him, his pack would attack them from behind—which meant the bulk of the pack would soon pass by her position.
+When the humans turned to face him, his pack would attack them from behind—which meant the bulk of the pack would soon pass by her near the wagons.

 Hunter might be able to protect their bounty from his position.
 He was near the center of camp and was high up in an everwood.